The purpose of guide is to describe Access Gateway attributes, how they are managed, used, and general characteristics.

 For details and examples of policy see Administration User Policy Guide.

-- Add supplemental database or LDAP based data stores.
+- Add supplemental database or LDAP based data store for use as application attributes.
 For more information see Administer DataStores